MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp-integration.md

 1. First, you must already be logged into a PlayFab account.
 Typically this is done anonymously, using an insecure, device ID.
 2. Then, follow the steps in the previous section, but use [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello) instead of `RegisterWithWindowsHello`.
-3. Now the user can login with Windows credentials in the future and access or recover their PlayFab account.
+3. Now the user can log in with Windows credentials in the future and access or recover their PlayFab account.

 ## Logging in the Player via Windows Hello